joeytcheng/joeytcheng.github.io/_pages/contact.md

         Are you an undergraduate student at York University or elsewhere interested in research on social connection, loneliness, cultural norms, and interpersonal dynamics?
 Submit an application to tell us about your interests, experience, and availability.
+See the
-See the FAQ section below for more on undergraduate research.
+        <a href="#faq">FAQ section below</a> for more on undergraduate
+        applications.
       </p>

       <p class="contact-link">